Philadelphia files suit over national opioid settlement

 The companies — the drugmaker Johnson & Johnson and major drug distribution companies AmerisourceBergen, Cardinal Health and McKesson — can back out of the settlement if they don’t think enough state or local governments sign on.
 The fewer that sign on, the less the companies would pay.

-Philadelphia’s lawsuits “cannot and should not be extinguished by the Attorney General’s settlement,” Krasner’s lawsuit against the attorney general said.
+Philadelphia’s lawsuits “cannot and should not be extinguished by the Attorney General’s settlement,” said Krasner’s lawsuit against the attorney general.
 “Simply put, the Attorney General cannot and should not allow the Big 3 to name their own price for the Philadelphia lives they took.”

 Rubinkam reported from northeastern Pennsylvania.
 Associated Press reporter Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this story.